emrickgarrett/01_Git_and_Intro/README.md

 #### 3. Morin, Exercise 1.1 (p.
 23)

 //I want to do this Recursively, although I'm not sure how to any less "code" than this...

 //Simple PseudoCode class example of reading a file, and printing in reverse order class exampleOne{

 main(){

 File file = new File(); // Create a file to use, assume it has all the input

 //Get the files data

 printStuff(the file data); //Call a method to print the lines

 //Other code here

-  }
+}//End of Main

 void printStuff(the file data){

 if(there is not a next line) return; // Exit if it reaches the end of the file, thus printing the rest of the data in reverse order!

 nextLine = (next line of the file data);
 printStuff(rest of the file data);

 print(nextLine);

-  }
+}//End of printStuff